- Find your Mailbox and Room Assignment

 Procedures for emergencies after normal working hours or weekends follow:

 Binghamton University provides for an emergency maintenance staff to work seven days a week, 24 hours a day, including holidays.
-The main purpose of this staff is be on hand to quickly address any emergencies in residence halls during non working hours when students are in residence at the University.
+The main purpose of this staff is to be on hand to quickly address any emergencies in residence halls during non-working hours when students are in residence at the University.
 This staff carries two-way radios and is in constant communication not only with the Physical Facilities Department, but also with the Public Safety Office.

 Should an emergency arise that is beyond the scope of the staff presently working, maintenance personnel have access to an "emergency call-in list" of other Physical Facilities Department personnel who may be summoned to work at any time of the day or night.
 This staff will respond immediately and take whatever measures are necessary to correct almost any problem that may arise on campus.
 This staff has the full support of the assistant vice president for physical facilities to spend whatever time and/or material is required to correct all deficiencies or emergencies as they arise.
 Students should address questions about the status of requested repairs to their area office.